jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+19-01-2023 Research question time

+So today, and it was surprising to me, I expected this to happen next week, Pierre presented me the research questions my supervisors were considering to give me for the upcoming months.
+Since that happened at the start of my workday (let me not talk about why the start of my workday was at 1pm), I had trouble focusing on anything else.
+There were 3 options, but for me this is essentially 1 major choice and 1 minor choice.

+So the major choice is choosing between working on some automata-related adblocker things or database theory.
+Why is that major?
+I've never done anything even remotely close to practical.
+I'm a math major after all.
+And now I have an option to work on adblock, which is an incredibly practical piece of software.
+And apparently I can apply my theoretical knowledge there too.
+Sounds great doesn't it?
+It's almost like... it sounds a bit too good.
+It seems to be checking all the boxes for the things I've been missing in my academic career.
+But usually when a completely new thing checks all the boxes, it also unticks some boxes that you had no idea that were important to you.

+Some little background that not all of you probably know.
+When I was choosing my uni, I chose the one in the city that I didn't know over the one my high school was in.
+Then I ran a maths club while having ZERO idea on how students' interests clubs are supposed to look like.
+And finally I went for an internship to a country where I could barely say a sentence in the only language most people speak.
+And then I stayed in that country where I can barely communicate with people, because I had an opportunity for a new start in a different city, despite the internship not finishing well.
+I have an active bias towards jumping into new and potentially dangerous things.
+But here there's doubt.
+I don't really know where the doubt comes from.
+Maybe it's getting old.
+Maybe it's the part where I learned over time how important these boxes I had no idea existed can be.
+And that's why the choice is difficult.

+I also mentioned that there was a minor choice, it's between two database theory topics if I don't choose to go into adblockers.
+And I can't even recall what the choices were, that is how minor that choice is.

 18-01-2023 Finishing up things

 It seems as though I'm almost done with a thorough read